Model Stitching and Visualization How GAN Generators can Invert Networks in Real-Time: Methodology

 \subsection{Gradient Descent}

-\cref{alg:invert} describes how we perform gradient descent with the FFT DEC and PLAIN methods.
-For the PLAIN method, both the functions $g$ and $h$ in (*) are the identity, and $\sigma$ is the sigmoid function (to keep the values of the inversion in the 0 to 1 range).
-For the FFT DEC method, $h$ is an inverse Fourier transform followed by correlating colors (so that $z'$ is in color de-correlated Fourier space), and $g$ is one-pixel jittering to reduce noise in the inversion.
+\cref{alg:invert} describes how we perform gradient descent, as proposed by \cite{olah2017feature}.
+When using no regularization, both the functions $g$ and $h$ in (*) are the identity function, and $\sigma$ is the sigmoid function to keep the values of the reconstructed image in a 0 to 1 range.
+When using regularization, $h$ is an inverse Fourier transform followed by correlating colors so that $z'$ is in color de-correlated Fourier space.
+In addition, $g$ is one-pixel jittering to reduce noise in the inversion.
 With one-pixel jittering, we first pad the input by 2 pixels on each side and then randomly move it up to one pixel horizontally and vertically.
-We perform $n=512$ forward-backward passes through the classification or semantic segmentation network and use the Adam optimizer \cite{kingma_adam_2015} with a learning rate of 0.05.
+We perform $n=512$ forward-backward passes through the feature extractor and use the Adam optimizer from \cite{kingma_adam_2015} with a learning rate of 0.05.